vitorlz/gbEmulator/README.md

 - **Save As...:** Click **File** → **Save As...** to manually choose a name and location for your save file.
 - If you previously **quick saved**, the emulator will automatically load the save file the next time you open the same ROM (*as long as the file name and path remain unchanged*).

-Once your game is loaded, you can start playing using the controls listed below! 🎮
 ## Commands
 | Button  | Key       |
 |---------|----------|